MatildaMared/nature-shop/README.md

 ## User stories 👩🏼‍⚕️👩🏼‍🎤👷🏽‍♀️

-* As a guest I would like to be able to browse posters so that I can find something I'm interested in buying.
+- As a guest I would like to be able to browse posters so that I can find something I'm interested in buying.

-* As a guest I would like to be able to search the posters by title so that I can find what I'm looking for.
+- As a guest I would like to be able to search the posters by title so that I can find what I'm looking for.

-* As a guest I would like to be able to sort posters by category so that I can look for posters that suits my taste.
+- As a guest I would like to be able to sort posters by category so that I can look for posters that suits my taste.

-* As a guest I would like to be able to register as a user so that I can make purchases.
+- As a guest I would like to be able to register as a user so that I can make purchases.

-* As a user I would like to be able to log in so that I can make purchases.
+- As a guest I would like to add products to a cart so that I can use the cart to place an order.

-* As a logged in user I would like to add products to a cart so that I can use the cart to place an order.
+- As a user I would like to be able to log in so that I can make purchases.

-* As a logged in user I would like to be able to log out so that I can leave my computer feeling safe about my personal data.
+- As a logged in user I would like to be able to log out so that I can leave my computer feeling safe about my personal data.

+- As a logged in user I would like to be able to place an order with the items in my cart so that I can buy the posters I want.

-* As an admin I would like to be able to add new posters so that I can update my supply with new products.
+- As an admin I would like to be able to add new posters so that I can update my supply with new products.

-* As an admin I would like to be able to delete posters so that I can remove posters that I no longer want to sell.
+- As an admin I would like to be able to delete posters so that I can remove posters that I no longer want to sell.

-* As an admin I would like to be able to update posters so that I can give the correct information to the customers.
+- As an admin I would like to be able to update posters so that I can give the correct information to the customers.

 ---